seansfkelley/seansfkelley.github.io/_drafts/honking.md

 One early morning in NYC I saw someone honk for some time at apparently nothing, and it got me thinking: this driver is cocooned in their brand new Mercedes station wagon and in total control of when and where to blast their negativity outwards, but the people that live on that street likely have to suffer small offenses to their sanity and sound environment on a daily basis through no fault of their own.
 It's a mental health hit-and-run, perpetrated one honk at a time.

-In all my life I can think of precisely one situation in which I have seen honking used for its purported safety benefits, namely, warning people coming around blind curves.
-Those don't exist in NYC.

 Just yesterday I was talking about that utterly ridiculous attempt by BMW to make seat heaters a subscription (which they [cancelled](https://www.edmunds.com/car-news/bmw-relents-on-heated-seat-subscription.html), by the way, so don't worry).

 Then it hit me: what if there was a subscription model for honking?
 Like car insurance, a honking subscription would be compulsory, and in order to have the desired effect, it would be pay-per-use.
 There's a ton of variations and angles here.

 One Very Important Detail for the plan is the payment method: you could only pay in person with cash or check, perhaps at the local DMV or USPS, and you have to do it once a month.
 If you're going to be obnoxious and petty, the system is going to be obnoxious and petty back.
-The big benefit of this approach is that rich people can't pay their way out of it.
-The lines at the DMV move the same speed no matter how much money you have, but rich people value their time more than their money.
+As a bonus, this also ensures that rich people can't pay their way out of being dicks.

 I know you have questions.
 I have answered all of them below.